All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Tombs of Xerxes, Artaxerxes I and Darius II

-The Achaemenid tombs have the shape of a cross.
 The tomb itself occupies the horizontal axis.
 It depicts the front of a palace with a central entrance which led to a small funerary chamber (all tombs have been looted).
 A large relief, similar to those found at the palaces of Persepolis, occupies the upper arm of the cross.
-The lower arm is void of decoration.
 All tombs have roughly the same size.
-They might have influenced the way the tombs of the kings of Pontus at Amasya are displayed and the decoration of Kale Kapi, a large tomb in north-western Turkey.
+They might have influenced the way the tombs of the kings of Pontus at Amasya and those of Petra are displayed as well as the decoration of Kale Kapi, a large tomb in north-western Turkey.
+Many towns of Lycia in South-Western Turkey, e.g. Kaunos and Myra, have high cliffs housing temple-like tombs.

 Tomb of Darius the Great (left) and detail showing its upper part with a long inscription (right)